PartialVolume/shredos.x86_64/README.md

 # ShredOS x86_64

-## For all Intel 64bit processors and 64 bit compatible processors
+## For all Intel and compatible 64 bit processors

 #### For the 32 bit version of ShredOS that will run on both 32bit and 64bit processors, see [ShredOS i686](https://github.com/PartialVolume/shredos.i686)